Tryliom/Box2d/01-SpaceShooter/README.md

 - Make Tail a class that can be assigned to any entities, create a tail for each enemy

 ## Bug

-- The text in button is not really centered on y axis